Climate Action

 The Current Situation

-The four years of the Biden administration have seen the strongest action on climate change to date of any US presidency, featuring $375B in federal funding for a green transition through the Inflation Reduction Act (IRA) and surging investment in green energy technology, notably solar and wind electricity, and electric vehicles going mainstream.
+Fortunately, the four years of the Biden administration saw the strongest action on climate change to date of any US presidency, featuring $375B in federal funding for a green transition through the Inflation Reduction Act (IRA) and surging investment in green energy technology, notably solar and wind electricity, and electric vehicles going mainstream.

 Basic Information on Climate Change